Job Resources are a means to make:

 A workflow can be assigned any number of job resources.
-The right upper corner of the job properties panel offers the "Job Resources" button, which opens a popup window.
+The right upper corner of the job properties panel provides a "Job Resources" button, which opens a popup window.
 This window allows job resources to be selected as shown in the screenshot below:

 - Environment variables from job resources are available to all Shell Jobs in a workflow.

 - No mapping at job level is required, environment variables are directly available for job scripts.